JessicaChen-48/jobly-react/README.md

 ### Sigup

 Otherwise, you can create a new account with any of your own information.
-Do note that the usernames gina40, testuser, and testadmin are already taken.
+Do note that the usernames testuser and testadmin are already taken.

 ### Companies